LaraFB/3-ano/README.md

     - Task 2: Create methods to filter expenses

   - US 11: As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
 [Story Points: M]
-    - Task 1: Create methods to track the academic scholarship, alocate a specific amount
+    - Task 1: Create methods related the scholarship

   - US 6: As a user, I want to set goals so that I can work for a specific objective.
 [Story Points: M]
     - Task 1: Design user interface